aiven/devportal/docs/documentation/tips-tricks/page-redirects.rst

 Handle page redirects
 =====================

-Devportal uses the filename to define the page url, so for example the page ``docs/platform/concepts/database-forking.rst`` will be available as https://developer.aiven.io/docs/platform/concepts/database-forking.html
+Devportal uses the filename to define the page URL, so for example the page ``docs/platform/concepts/database-forking.rst`` will be available as https://developer.aiven.io/docs/platform/concepts/database-forking.html